Stop the itching: What you need to know about allergies in dogs

 Keeping a detailed history of your dog’s itching will be helpful for the diagnosis.
 This means monitoring and recording the symptoms in detail: what you observed, when it occurred, what happened before, any treatment given and the outcome.

 The symptoms of different dog allergies are usually very similar, which can make it hard to tell which is the underlying cause.
-It is best is to consult your family vet before jumping to any conclusions.
+It is best is to consult your vet before jumping to any conclusions.

 Your vet will suspect an allergy based on the dog’s symptoms but will first rule out common and curable causes of itching such as fleas, mites, bacteria and yeast infections.
 Find out more about other skin conditions in dogs.